 - Our eyes have been spiritually open and we are no longer easily deceived by the enemy. – Jesus came to open the eyes of the blind… and He wasn’t simply talking about those who were physically blind.
 And now that our eyes are open to the truth, it is much easier to recognize the enemy’s lies.

 - We have been set free. – Under the curse, we were slaves to sin.
 But we are no longer in bondage to sin and death!
-And not only are we free, we have been given the right to become children of God.
+And not only are we free, but we have also been given the right to become children of God.

 It was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery. – Galatians 5:1